Frequently Asked Questions

 How does TAGiT work?

-While watching YouTube, press Ctrl+T (or Cmd+T on Mac) or click the tag button to capture any moment.
+While watching YouTube, press Alt+T (Windows/Linux) or Opt+T (Mac) or click the tag button to capture any moment.
 TAGiT automatically extracts the transcript at that timestamp, generates an AI summary, and creates flashcards.
 Everything syncs to your personal dashboard where you can search, review, and export your knowledge.

 What makes TAGiT different from other video tools?